thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

 ![Alt text](/images/devsecops/2023-12-11-an-introduction-to-DevSecOps-06.png "link repository")

-–and define a trigger to start build using the Cloud Build configuration file every time there is a push to the main branch of my repo.
+–and define a trigger to start the build using the Cloud Build configuration file every time there is a push to the main branch of the repo.

 ![Alt text](/images/devsecops/2023-12-11-an-introduction-to-DevSecOps-07.png "create trigger")